dvlab-research/Mr-Ben/README.md

-# Mr-Ben: A Comprehensive Meta-Reasoning Benchmark for Large Language Models
+# MR-Ben: A Meta-Reasoning Benchmark for Evaluating System-2 Thinking in LLMs

 <p align="center">
-📰 <a href="https://randolph-zeng.github.io/Mr-Ben.github.io/" target="_blank">Mr-Ben Official Website</a> • 🤗 <a href="https://huggingface.co/datasets/Randolphzeng/Mr-Ben" target="_blank">HF Dataset</a> • 📝 <a href="https://arxiv.org/abs/2406.13975" target="_blank"> Arxiv Paper </a><br>
+📰 <a href="https://randolph-zeng.github.io/Mr-Ben.github.io/" target="_blank">MR-Ben Official Website</a> • 🤗 <a href="https://huggingface.co/datasets/Randolphzeng/Mr-Ben" target="_blank">HF Dataset</a> • 📝 <a href="https://arxiv.org/abs/2406.13975" target="_blank"> Arxiv Paper </a><br>
 </p>

 ## 🚀🚀[News] MR-Ben is accepted by NeurIPS 2024 ! 🚀🚀

-Welcome to the official repository for the Mr-Ben dataset and related research.
-This repository serves as a hub for resources associated with our recent publication "Mr-Ben: A Comprehensive Meta-Reasoning Benchmark for Large Language Models".
+Welcome to the official repository for the MR-Ben dataset and related research.
+This repository serves as a hub for resources associated with our recent publication "MR-Ben: A Meta-Reasoning Benchmark for Evaluating System-2 Thinking in LLMs".
 We have provided a demo evaluate script for you to try out benchmark in **mere two steps**.
 We encourage everyone to try out our benchmark in the SOTA models and return its results to us.
 We would be happy to include it in the `eval_results` and update the evaluation tables below for you.

 ## Relationship with Mr-GSM8K
 Mr-Ben is the extention and continuation of [Mr-GSM8K](https://github.com/dvlab-research/MR-GSM8K), where we first brought up the concept of meta-reasoning and applied it to transform the original GSM8K dataset to a more challenging and comprehensive evaluation benchmark.
 If you are interested in thoroughly evaluate the reasoning abilities of your model, please do not forget to also check out Mr-GSM8k!
 We have provided a similar one-command evaluation script for your usage.

-## About the Evaluation Benchmark
+## About the Evaluation Benchmark and System-2 Thinking

 To comprehensively evaluate the reasoning capabilities of LLMs, Mr-Ben employs a meta-reasoning paradigm.
 This paradigm casts LLMs in the role of a teacher, where they assess the reasoning process by evaluating its correctness, analyzing errors, and providing corrections.
+To excel under our meta-reasoning paradigm, models must meticulously scrutinize assumptions, conditions, calculations, and logical steps, even inferring step outcomes counterfactually.
+These requirements align with the characteristics of "System-2" slow thinking, which we believe remains underdeveloped in most of the state-of-the-art models we evaluated.

  As shown in the figure below, each data point within Mr-Ben consists of three key elements: a question, a CoT answer, and an error analysis.

 For each question-solution pair annotated, the evaluated model are supposed to decide the correctness of the solution and report the first-error-step and error-reason if any.
 The solution-correctness and first-error-step is scored automatically based on the manual annotation result.
 Only when the evaluated model correctly identified the incorrect solution and first-error-step will its error-reason be further examined automatically by models (or manually if you want.
-For more discussion on the metrics please refer to section-4 of the paper.).
+For more discussion on the metrics design and robustness please refer to Section-4/Appendix-B of the paper.).
 Therefore in order to provide a unified and normalized score to reflect the overall competence of the evaluated model, we [follows our previous work MR-GSM8K](https://github.com/dvlab-research/MR-GSM8K) and applies metric named MR-Score, which consists of three sub-metrics.

 ![Mr-Ben Illustration](images/Mr-Ben.jpg)